Lackner remains BSA boss: future projects planned for Spittal!

 The presence of state parliament member Marika Lagger-Pöllinger and BSA state chairman Roland Mathiesl, who conveyed their appreciative wishes to Lackner and his team, was particularly pleasing.
 This support underlines the importance of the BSA in the political landscape of Upper Carinthia and shows that the new board can rely on strong connections.

-In a parallel development, the SPÖ city organization in Spittal also experienced a change of management.
-Christian Klammer was elected as the new chairman on November 15, 2024 and thus follows Andreas Unterrieder, who no longer ran in office after over eleven years.
-However, Unterrieder remains active in the city party, while the clip, in his inaugural speech, emphasized the challenges that were before the city organization.
-These developments within the SPÖ could have a positive impact on the activities of the BSA, such as 5min.at.
+In a parallel development, the SPÖ city organization in Spittal also experienced a change in leadership.
+Christian Klemm was elected as the new chairman on November 15, 2024, succeeding Andreas Unterrieder, who did not run again after more than eleven years in office.
+However, Unterrieder remains active in the city's party, while in his inaugural speech, Klemm emphasized the challenges that lie ahead of the city's organization.
+These developments within the SPÖ could have a positive influence on the activities of the BSA, as 5min.at speculates.

 For the coming years, it is important to set the course for successful cooperation and master the challenges ahead together.
 Lackner and his new team are optimistic about their term in office and strive to further strengthen social democratic values in their region.